iDAPT: ice Dependent Adaptations for Plant Terrestrialization

 iDAPT is led by an interdisciplinary team that includes a polar microbiologist, a phytoplankton ecophysiologist, a paleobiologist, an evolutionary biologist and an industrial partner.
 Click below for links to our individual bios.

-Chris Williamson, Lecturer in Polar Microbiology, School of Geographical Sciences, University of Bristol, UK.
+Chris Williamson, Associate Professor in Polar Microbiology, School of Geographical Sciences, University of Bristol, UK.

 Project Lead.